Erik van der Vleuten

 Short bio

-Erik received his Ph.D. from the History of Science, Technology and Medicine (currently: Science Studies) program at Aarhus University, and his masters degree from the Technology & Society (currently: Innovation Sciences) program at TU/e, specializing in historical technology studies.
-He was socialized in collaborative transnational research in the pan-European historical research community Tensions of Europe (as a co-founding member, project initiator/coordinator, Chair, and long-time management committee member).
-He also co-chaired the NW Posthumus interuniversity research school‘s global history network and the European Social Science History Conference’s history of technology program.
+He received his Ph.D. from the History of Science, Technology and Medicine program at Aarhus University, and his masters degree from the Technology & Society program at TU/e, specializing in historical technology studies.
+He co-founded, chaired, and was socialized in collaborative transnational research in the pan-European historical research community Tensions of Europe.
+He co-chaired the NW Posthumus interuniversity research school‘s global history network and the European Social Science History Conference’s history of technology program.
+Erik acts as scientific director of the Foundation for the History of Technology SHT and of the newly established 4TU interuniversity Centre for the History of Technology.
+Erik feels particularly honored by his top 3 nomination as Eindhoven University’s best master program teacher in 2022-23, next to local prizes and nominations.

 Podcast Erik van der Vleuten, Waarom ons stikstof-probleem ooit juist een oplossing was.
 Universiteit van Nederland, no. 606.
 Published on Spotify Open April 3, 2024.